sblenkhorne/pyTankGame/README.md

 my_tank.turret_direction() - returns the direction (in degrees) that your gun turret is pointed

-You also have proximity sensors, which allow you to check whether there are any obstacles in your immediate area, using this command: my_tank.checkSensors() - returns a dictionary with keys 'n','s','e','w'.
-The values for these keys are True if there is a close wall in that direction and False if not.
+You also have proximity sensors, which allow you to check whether there are any obstacles in your immediate area, using this command: my_tank.checkSensors() - returns a dictionary with keys 'n','s','e','w','fl','f','fr','r','br','b','bl','l'.
+The values for these keys are True if there is a close wall or tank in that direction and False if not.
 - example: mySensors = my_tank.checkSensors() -> returns {'n':True,'s':False,'w':False,'e':False} #This means there is an obstacle to the immediate north of your tank.

-Your tank also has "whisker" sensors which move and rotate with the tank.
-These are read in a similar way by calling my_tank.pointSensors(), which returns a dictionary with keys 'fl','f','fr','r','br','b','bl','l' each having a True/False value.
-These sensors will detect enemy tanks in addition to walls.

 You can determine the exact position of any visible enemy tanks by calling my_tank.enemy_tanks().
 This returns a list of locations (eg [ ( 100,200 ) , ( 350,125 ) ] ) of all visible enemies.
 They are not listed in any order except that the closest is always the first one listed.
 If no enemies are visible an empty list is returned.